-When and where is it, how will it work and how can you be there?
-All you need to know about EURO 2020.

->

-> Why a 'EURO for Europe'?
+Why a 'EURO for Europe'?

-> "There is great pleasure in being able to bring EURO 2020 to so many countries and cities, to see football acting as a bridge between nations, and to carry the competition closer to the fans, who are the essential lifeblood of the game," says UEFA President Aleksander Čeferin.
+"There is great pleasure in being able to bring EURO 2020 to so many countries and cities, to see football acting as a bridge between nations, and to carry the competition closer to the fans, who are the essential lifeblood of the game," says UEFA President Aleksander Čeferin.

-> How can fans obtain tickets?
+How can fans obtain tickets?

-> What if I want to volunteer?
+What if I want to volunteer?

-> Volunteers will be crucial to the running of UEFA EURO 2020, with the application phase set to open in summer 2019.
+Volunteers will be crucial to the running of UEFA EURO 2020.
 The objective of the volunteer programme is to integrate and gather the population across Europe, as well as creating a legacy for the host countries.